qiangyt/jog/README.md

 ## Background

 Structured log, AKA.
-JSON line log, is great for log collectors but hard to read for developers themselves, usually during local development.
-This tool helps to on-the-fly convert those structured JSON log to traditional space-separated line log, friendly for developers.
+JSON line log, is great for log collectors but hard to read by developers themselves, usually during local development.
+This tool helps to on-the-fly convert those structured JSON log to traditional space-separated flat line log, friendly for developers.
 It then removes the effort to maintenain different output format for different environments (for ex.
-JSON log for test / production, but line log for local development).
+JSON log for test / production, but flat line log for local development).

 ## Features